ProfessorManhattan/docs-docker/contributing/testing.md

 {{docker_tests}}

+*Note: If you are interested in testing GitHub Actions, then you might be interested in [act](https://github.com/nektos/act).
+This is not integrated into our automated test flow but you can install it by running `task install:software:act`.*

 ### Testing DockerSlim Builds

 It is especially important to test DockerSlim builds.
 DockerSlim works by removing all the components in a container's operating system that it thinks are unnecessary.
 This can easily break things.